dqops/dqo/docs/checks/column/text/text-length-below-min-length-percent.md

 # text length below min length percent data quality checks

-Column-level check that ensures that the percentage of texts in the monitored column with a length below the length defined by the user as a parameter does not fall below set thresholds.
+A column-level check that ensures that the percentage of text values in the monitored column with a length below the length defined by the user as a parameter does not fall below set thresholds.

 ___